-- Strict and/or vague regulations around data privacy and data sharing pose barriers for digital healthcare companies in Korea - Deregulation on data sharing, deidentification and telemedicine is expected throughout 2019 - Al-based medical devices now receive tailored government regulatory support from the MFDS - Review of application for certification should not take more than 60 days
+- Strict and/or vague regulations around data privacy and data sharing pose barriers for digital healthcare companies in Korea - Deregulation on data sharing, deidentification and telemedicine are expected throughout 2019 - Al-based medical devices now receive tailored government regulatory support from the MFDS - Review of application for certification should not take more than 60 days vague.

-Several laws and acts in Korea regulate the personal and medical information required to provide medical and healthcare services.
-Experts describe the regulations surrounding the sharing of patient data, which is important for the development of health IT and big data (Al, deep learning)-based technologies as well as precision medicine platforms, as being both complicated and vague.
 The guidelines surrounding deidentified data, as well, is unclear, and therefore leaves healthcare providers and companies at risk if they were to interpret the guidelines incorrectly.
 The current administration has committed to removing excessive regulations on the data industry to boost the growth of the sector, especially in relation to the healthcare.

+Several laws and acts in Korea regulate the personal and medical information required to provide medical and healthcare services.
+Experts describe the regulations surrounding the sharing of patient data, which is important for the development of health IT and big data (AI, deep learning)-based technologies as well as precision medicine platforms, as being both complicated and